All Episodes

 There's so much being made on the therapy side, but the real home run is how fast we're moving in vaccines.

-Where I mean, we're all stunned.
+I mean, we're all stunned.

-That would just change everything, because we give that to folks who are vulnerable immediately.
+That would just change everything because we give that to folks who are vulnerable immediately.

 It's still a long way off, though, right?

-I mean, that's that's the hard part.
+I mean, that's the hard part.

-You know, the financial cost of all of this, I mean, everybody better prepare for sticker shock, if you will, because when those second quarter numbers come in, it's going to be ugly.
+You know, the financial cost of all of this, I mean, everybody better prepare for sticker shock, if you will, because when those second quarter numbers come in, it's going to be ugly, as ugly as we've ever seen.

-Now the hope is that's April, May, June.
+Now, the hope is that's April, May, June.

-The hope is July, August, September, we begin to see the the trends shift back up, hopefully dramatically.
+We begin to see the trends shift back up, hopefully dramatically.

 And certainly the president's targeting quarter four in the beginning of next year as when we really make our comeback.